 - Sourcing

 - Contextualizing

 - Interpreting meanings

 - Point of view

 - Corroborating sources

-- Day 3: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
+DAY 3: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
 They use their notes to discuss these sources.
 (Worksheet questions are all based on the concepts on the "Interpreting Primary Sources Checklist.")

-- Day 4: In class, students complete the remaining "Source Analysis" worksheets and use their notes to discuss these sources.
-Take some time to briefly discuss the two secondary source passages students will analyze next.
+DAY 4: In class, students complete the remaining "Source Analysis" worksheets and use their notes to discuss these sources.
+Take some time to discuss briefly the two secondary source passages students will analyze next.

-Homework assignment: Student read these two secondary source passages.
+Homework assignment: Students read these two secondary source passages.

-- Day 5: In class, students do the two "Secondary Sources" activities and discuss them.
+DAY 5: In class, students do the two "Secondary Sources" activities and discuss them.
 These activities ask them to analyze the two secondary source passages using four criteria:

 - Clear focus on a problem or question

 - Position or point of view

 - Use of evidence or sources

 - Awareness of alternative explanations

-Follow-Up Activities (optional, at teacher's discretion).
+Follow-Up Activities (optional, at teacher discretion):